PPJAISON/gitTraining1/readme.txt

 changed from the web , some one else added now this change done in ubuntu red box
 2nd line from ubuntu red box at 18:00
+3rd line from ubuntu red box at 18:00